 The Richter Center at Fresno State offers numerous service leadership opportunities through the Richter Center Student Leaders program.
 There are one-day, short-term, and ongoing service opportunities throughout the Central Valley, and across the globe.
 You can even earn academic credit through the COMS 1 and 101 classes, which are open to all majors.

-For more information, visit the Richter Center in Room 107 of the Thomas Administration Building, call 559.278.7079, or email chrisf@csufresno.edu.
+For more information, visit the Richter Center in Room 107 of the Thomas Administration Building or call 559.278.7079.